 Equally cute are these Skeleton Cookies by Our Best Bites, or Voodoo Cookies by Lorraine Elliot.
-I love that the fact that these cookies are made with a standard gingerbread cookie cutter, which I just so happen to have!
+I particularly like the fact that these cookies are made with a standard gingerbread cookie cutter, which I just so happen to have!

 If you’re looking for something altogether classier you can’t go wrong with this stunning Chocolate Pumpkin Cake.
 It’s the sort of thing I’d imagine readers of Gloss magazine will be having this Hallowe’en!

-If you’re looking for some savoury inspiration I really like these 2-ingredient Broomstick Appetisers, by painter and photographer Heather Baird.
+For some savour treats check out these 2-ingredient Broomstick Appetisers, by painter and photographer Heather Baird.

 Or how about this uber cute Hallowe’en sushi balls by Chopstick Chronicles?